blueveil/it-labs/lab-03-group-policy/full-documentation/full-documentation.md

-# Lab 03 – Group Policy
+# Lab 03 – Group Policy | Centralized Endpoint Management & Hardening

 ## Objective
 Learn centralized control of users and machines using Group Policy in a Windows Server Active Directory environment.